fbpx

 What sort of look are you after?

-The decision of implant shape is made by me based on 2 major premises.
+The decision of implant shape is made based on 2 major premises.
 Firstly the type of look the patient is trying to achieve and secondly how big they want to go.
 In general terms, most women are suitable for round implants in cosmetic breast augmentation and these form the staple implant type that I use.
-A round breast implant gives a fuller upper pole or what I refer to as ‘WOW’ factor.
+A round breast implant aims to provide a fuller upper pole.
 Read more

-Is it possible to have a natural result from breast implants?
+Is it possible to have a proportionate result from breast implants?

 Fortunately, the answer is yes.
 There are a number of ways a fully qualified plastic surgeon can achieve this look.
 The biggest determinant is the size of the implant the patient chooses.
-Regardless of technique if the implant is too big for the body frame it will look fake.
-Generally speaking, an implant placed under the pectoral muscle will give a more natural result compared to on top of the muscle.
-Similarly, for any given single volume of an implant, a teardrop or anatomical shaped implant will give a more natural look than a round.
+Regardless of technique if the implant is too big for the body frame it will look disproportionate.
+Generally speaking, an implant placed under the pectoral muscle may give a more subtle result compared to on top of the muscle.
+Similarly, for any given single volume of an implant, a teardrop or anatomical shaped implant, which has firmer gel inside, can shape the breast tissue to a greater extent than round implants.
 Read more

 Choosing between saline and silicone breast implants